samtupy/nvgt/doc/src/manual/-Toolkit Configuration.md

 * `#pragma console`: produce the compiled executable on windows using the console subsystem for CLI based programs

 ## Remarks on complex options
-This section contains any explinations of topics that were too bulky to fit in the documentation of each specific configuration option or article section.
+This section contains any explanations of topics that were too bulky to fit in the documentation of each specific configuration option or article section.

 ### application.compilation_message_template
 This useful option allows you to control the format that errors and warnings are printed in.
 The default template looks like this, for example: